Beauceron

 Beauceron socialization

-For your new Beauceron puppy socialization will be a very important part and process of their lives.
-These dogs are naturally suspicious and distrustful towards strangers so make sure your Beauceron’s socialization process starts as soon as possible.
+For your new Beauceron puppy, socialization will be a very important part and process of their lives.
+These dogs are naturally suspicious and distrustful towards strangers, so make sure your Beauceron’s socialization process starts as soon as possible.

 Kids

 Early socialization and proper training can teach them to behave even when children are around.
 Their temperament makes them more suitable for families with older children.
 If you train and socialize your dog well, your children will get a great playing partner that has plenty of energy.
-These dogs can play for hours upon hours without getting tired or bored.
-Your children will also get a guard dog that is naturally suspicious of strangers, and you can be sure that they will warn you about any potential dangers approaching your kids.

 Other animals